alanxoc3/alanxoc3.github.io/_posts/2020-01-06-mr-crocodiles-pond.md

 ---
 *I made a story with my girlfriend the other day.
 And now, I want to share it here in my blog!
 We made the story by taking turns writing a sentence or two.
-This is the story after bit of editing to make it more presentable.*
+This is the story after a bit of editing to make it more presentable.*

 It was a dark night long ago, and the little giraffe was all alone.
 He wanted to drink water but he was too scared to go to the river by himself.
 Then a crocodile